khachornchit/Csharp.NET-Desktop-Application/README.md

 # C#.NET Desktop Application Development
 `It was a desktop application written in C#.NET.
-It was the integration of User Interface, Electronics Measurement module, Machine Controller Module, Microsoft SQL Server, and SAP Integration.'
+It was the integration of User Interface, Electronics Measurement module, Machine Controller Module, Microsoft SQL Server, and SAP Integration.`

 #### Core Function